jahbini/bamboo-snow/source/_posts/saipan-market.md

   - native
   - other
   - tourist
-date: 2015-12-25 00:00:00
+date: 2015-12-24 00:00:00
 ---
 ## Analysis of Saipan Market Potential for Products from Bamboo Snow
-Being part of the open source documentation project for information regarding the natural substance: Bamboo Snow
+Being part of the open source documentation project regarding the natural substance: *Bamboo Snow*
 <!-- more -->

 ### Local Buying Segments and Market Structure

 Saipan is a depressed area with limited resources.
 Tourism is a major industry.
-Fishing and agriculture fill only local markets -- shipping off island is not feasable for perishible goods.
+Fishing and agriculture fill only local markets -- shipping off island is not feasible for perishable goods.
 Shipping is very expensive, both to and from Saipan.
 A local fish processing plant sits idle.

-Saipan has about 40,000 people, and Tinnian and Rota maybe 7,000 more each.
+Saipan has about 40,000 people, and Tinian and Rota maybe 7,000 more each.
 There is NO mail delivery in the CNMI.
 No home addresses, no mailbox.
 You can't mail a letter to the guy across the street.
 No p-mail addresses in the whole island chain.
 The newspapers are NOT delivered, but are available in stores, and seldom sell out.

+Advertisement to tourists, however, is a thriving business.
 Common lines of communication like newspaper ads or US Mail are out.
-Many people use English as amatuers.
+Many people use English as amateurs.
+Tourists and the elderly may not be able to handle more than "good morning", and simple graphic images are more powerful.
+Translation of marketing information may be required to reach non-english readers.
+Good graphics and translation add to the expense of marketing any product.
+Any product to a Saipan market

 Demographics: